 It makes you look professional and strong if you have certification for your skills and talents.
 Whether it’s a one-time workshop, a short course or a University degree, it’s always a great way to show that you’ve got your bearings in place.

-6. Research comes before search
+6. The research comes before the search

 Do regular research of potential companies.
 Better still, get your career services to find opportunities that fit your profile.